cloudiator/colosseum/documentation/api/entities/Image.md

-cloud            | The cloud associated with the image. imageOffer       | The image associated with the image. cloudUuid        | The UUID of the image.
+cloud            | The cloud associated with the image. imageOffer       | The image associated with the image. cloudUuid        | The UUID of the image. locations        | The locations at which the image is available.

 ###Request Example